hyodae-seo/hyodaeseo.com/content/authors/sauvage/_index.md

 user_groups:
   - Seo Lab @ UH
 ---
 Dr. César Sauvage is an Oceanographer Researcher at the University of Hawaii at Manoa, working with Dr. Hyodae Seo.
-My research focuses on advancing our understanding of air-sea interactions and exploring how the ocean influences both regional weather and climate.
+His research focuses on advancing our understanding of air-sea interactions and exploring how the ocean influences both regional weather and climate.
 To address these complex issues, I utilize coupled Earth system models, such as the SCOAR Regional Coupled Mode, which simulate interactions between the atmosphere, ocean, and surface waves.
 In addition to numerical simulations, I extensively analyze observational datasets of the marine boundary layer to evaluate current modeling capabilities and identify areas for improvement.
-Improving the representation of air-sea interactions in these models is crucial, not only for enhancing weather forecasts but also for optimizing offshore wind energy assessments.
+Improving the representation of air-sea interactions in these models is crucial, not only for enhancing weather forecasts but also for optimizing offshore wind energy assessments. [https://cesarsauvage.github.io](https://cesarsauvage.github.io)